microsoft/azure-realtime-fraud-detection/README.md

 ## Prerequisites

-To use this solution accelerator, you need access to an [Azure subscription](https://azure.microsoft.com/free/).
+To use this repository, you need access to an [Azure subscription](https://azure.microsoft.com/free/).
 Below we will show the steps to deploy and configure the services.

 While it's not required, a basic understanding of some services used will be helpful for understanding the solution.
 The following resources can help introduce you to them: